Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 Watch a Demo in The Blacksmith Shop

 You can watch a demonstration in a blacksmithing style used from 1750-1850.
-You’ll definitely have a new appreciation for the amount of time that goes into making knives and tools.
+You’ll definitely have a new appreciation for the time and skill that goes into making knives and tools.

 Enjoy an Affordable Meal at Village Vittles